bidhya/verse/Updates.md

 # Updates to codebase in reverse chronological order
 ====================================================
+## Aug 27, 2025
+- Code re-organization.
+- Delete base Archive Folder
+- Created Julia/Archive subfolder to move older files here
+- Removed version info (eg, _v20.jl) for core julia files.
+- Core files will always have this name and older files will be moved to archive and version number increased.
+- Similarly for Python files, extraneous files moved to "Extra" subfolder.
+- Updates made everywhere and all test runs were successful.

 ## Jun 14, 2025
 - Created call_blender_v20.jl as exact copy of v19b.jl.
 - _v19b.jl frozen.